tom-harke/ece-172/karnaugh-map.md

+# Karnaugh Maps

+Why?
+ - simplest equivalent expression
+ - easy to perform
+    - equational reasoning isn't always obvious
+ - result is in normal form (sum-of-products)
+    - some FPGAs such as the [PAL](PAL.md) expect this form

-Example
+## Example

 We can simplify:
 	AB(not C) + ABC + (not A)BC + AC

 Plot:
      A 0  0  1  1
     ╲B 0  1  1  0
     C┌──┬──┬──┬──┐